HeeeyNathan/Extracting_CHELSA_temperature_data/README.md

 ## License

-This code is released under the MIT License and comes with **ABSOLUTELY NO WARRANTY**.
-It is intended to help the research community and is provided free of charge.
+This code is intended to help the research community and is provided free of charge.

 *This R code is free, intended to help the community, and comes with ABSOLUTELY NO WARRANTY.*